How Many Diapers Does a Baby Need Per Day? - Judes Family Skip to content

 • Clean your baby's bottom with warm water and Judes washcloths or a washcloth.

-• Place the clean inner diaper under your baby and fasten the hook-and-loop closure.
+• Place the clean inner diaper under your baby and fasten the hook-and-loop fastener.
 (Insert a Poo Paper beforehand if necessary)

 • Now place a clean outer diaper under your baby and also fasten the hook-and-loop closure.